phuongvo9/phuongvo9.github.io/README.md

 Don't forget to star (🌟) this repo to find it easier later.

-## Meet other Learners

-Join our [official DevOps Discord server](https://aka.ms/devops-discord) to meet and network with other learners taking this course and get support.

 ## Quizzes

 > **A note about quizzes**: All quizzes are contained in the Quiz-app folder in etc\quiz-app.
 They are linked from within the lessons.
 The quiz app can be run locally or deployed to Azure; follow the instructions in the `quiz-app` folder.